-- 1 Align the screws of the heat sink with the holders on the system board and place the heat sink on the processor [1]. - 2 Tighten the captive screws to secure the heat sink assembly to the system board [2].

-Tighten the screws in a sequential order (1,2,3,4) as printed on the system board.
+- 1. Align the screws of the heatsink assembly with the holders on the system board and place the heatsink assembly on the processor [1]. - 2.
+Tighten the captive screws to secure the heatsink assembly to the system board [2]. - i) NOTE: Tighten the screws in a sequential order (1,2,3,4) as printed on the system board. - 3.
+Connect the heatsink fan assembly cable from the connector on the system board [3].

-- 3 Replace the heat sink fan.

-- 4 Close the front panel door.
+- 4. Close the front panel door.

-- 5 Install the:
+- 5. Install the:

-- a Front bezel
+- a) Front bezel

-- b Side cover
+- b) Side cover

-- 6 Follow the procedure in After working inside your computer.
+- 6. Follow the procedure in After working inside your computer.